 Even if you are safe and don’t need to leave, be sure to take care of yourself by getting social support from someone you can trust.
 Sharing your burden can be a big relief.
 You may also want to join a support group for the loved ones of alcoholics or even see a therapist or counselor for your own mental health issues that arise from or are exacerbated by the situation.

 Problem drinking can be managed and behaviors can be changed, but you are likely to find resistance.
 And even when a spouse is willing, actually being able to change may be impossible without professional help.
-A treatment program for alcohol use disorders can be beneficial, providing counseling and therapies, medical care, and strategies and planning for making real and lasting changes that can help keep your family together.
+A residential treatment program for alcohol use disorders can be beneficial, providing counseling and therapies, medical care, and strategies and planning for making real and lasting changes that can help keep your family together.